andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :

 - the insufferable nature of Wine and Winetricks (esp. on Ubuntu 22.04 LTS)
+- the benefits of using make/Makefile over a project-building script
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________